glorious-codes/glorious-triven/README.md

 ### Setup

+You don't need to setup anything to see Triven in action.
+By default, Triven will look for markdown files in the project directory (and sub-directories) and will generate a blog - ready to be published - inside a directory called *triven*.

-To override the default values used to build your blog, you can write a file called `triven.config.js` in the root directory of your project containing the following options:
+However, you can override the default configuration values used to build your blog creating a file called `triven.config.js` in the root directory of your project containing the following options:

 ``` javascript
 // triven.config.js